denten-books/plain-text/4-format.md

 with fresh eyes.
 I will begin by outlining a few salient features of the computational metaphor.
 As we shall see, the metaphor "breaks" when one side of the conceptual transference fails to meet the other.
-The broken or "dead" metaphor leads to the locus of incongruence.
+The broken or "dead" metaphor leads to the locus of incongruence at the heart of computation.
 What we see is not in fact what we get.
 We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
 Formatting structures facilitate the conversion of machine-readable codes into human-readable text.
-The concept of formatting has so far eluded critical attention, as I will argue because the very concept of form, central to literary analysis, contains in it two conflicting ideas.
+Yet formatting continues to elude the critical gaze because the very concept of form, central to literary analysis, contains in it two conflicting ideas.
 Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.

 The distinction between form, format, and formula will give us the vocabulary to discuss the codification of document structure in the second part of the